 My favorite line: “Don’t tease the teyanain!”

-In Servants of the Sands (forthcoming), choices have cascaded, masks are being abandoned, the primary powers step out of the shadows — and the secret war for humanity’s survival is laid open for all to see.
+In Servants of the Sands, choices have cascaded, masks are being abandoned, the primary powers step out of the shadows — and the secret war for humanity’s survival is laid open for all to see.

 In Fallen City, a supplementary novelette best read, perhaps, after Guardians of the Desert, a bit of Deiq’s backstory is revealed, as is his involvement with the beginning of the Split that ultimately resulted in the desert Fortresses, distinct Families, and humanity turning from worship to fear of the ha’reye and ha’ra’hain.

-In A Small Price to Pay, another supplementary novelette, the reader gets a behind the curtain glimpse of the mysterious and dangerous world of the teyanain.
+In A Small Price to Pay, another supplementary novelette best read BEFORE Servants of the Sands, the reader gets a behind the curtain glimpse of the mysterious and dangerous world of the teyanain.
 What would Lord Evkit be like as a father?
 Read on and find out….

 For more specific information on each of the books, please wander amongst the following links, or visit Leona R. Wisoker’s page at Reanimus Press.